glowieframework/glowie-website/documentation/v1.x/forms-and-data/session.md

 ```

 To delete all data from an session at once, use `$this->session->flush()`.

+If you want to delete all data from the session, but keep some specific properties, use `$this->session->only()` passing and array of the keys you want to keep.

 ### Session flash data
 If you want to, you can store temporary data in the session in order to use it just a single time in the next request.
 This is called **flash data**.